 \label{sec:assessment:results}

 The results of the factorial design procedure illustrate the effect of an operator when its contribution is isolated from the other operators.
-It means that we analyzed the effect of a given operator for equivalent conditions (same settings of other operators), while assessing multiple combinations of these.
-This contribution was then summarized as a percentage of gain/loss regarding the mean of all variants, for equivalent external conditions.
-For example, to evaluate the performance of the uniform crossover operator, its performance was compared to the average of all crossover operators, while retaining the same population size, the same mutation, natural selection, and couples selection operators.
+This means that we analyzed the effects of a given operator for equivalent conditions (with the same settings for other operators), while assessing multiple combinations of these.
+This contribution was then summarized as a percentage of gain/loss with respect to the mean of all variants, for equivalent external conditions.
+For example, to evaluate the performance of the uniform crossover operator, its performance was compared to the average of all crossover operators, while retaining the same population size, same mutation, natural selection, and couples selection operators.

-From the very beginning of the assessments, the importance of the mutation operator was obvious \cite[see][for the details]{Horton2012a}, and its leading influence on the optimization performance was evident.
-Its role is analyzed later on in section \ref{sec:assessment}\ref{sec:assessment:results}\ref{sec:assessment:mutation}.
+From the start of the assessments, the importance of the mutation operator was obvious \cite[see][for details]{Horton2012a}, and its leading influence on the optimization performance was evident.
+Its role is analyzed later, in Section \ref{sec:assessment}\ref{sec:assessment:results}\ref{sec:assessment:mutation}.

 \subsubsection{Breeding operators}

-Every combination of six options for the couples selection (Fig. \ref{fig:operator_selectcoupl_score}) and 21 for the chromosome crossover operators (Fig. \ref{fig:operator_crossover_score}) were evaluated, along with variants of the other operators.
-This resulted in 1~008 combinations, requiring 10~080 optimizations.
+Each combination of the six options for the couples selection (Fig. \ref{fig:operator_selectcoupl_score}) and 21 options for the chromosome crossover operators (Fig. \ref{fig:operator_crossover_score}) was evaluated, along with variants of the other operators.
+This resulted in 1008 combinations, requiring 10080 optimizations.

-The performances of the couples selection operators were relatively close (Fig. \ref{fig:operator_selectcoupl_score}).
-Overall, the tournament selection with three candidates was slightly superior to others, along with the roulette wheel weighting.
-This last one was however a bit less effective in terms of convergence and number of evaluations (not shown).
-The couples selection operator had no significant role in this application.
+The performances of the couples selection operators were relatively similar (Fig. \ref{fig:operator_selectcoupl_score}).
+Overall, the tournament selection with three candidates performed slightly better than the others, along with the roulette wheel weighting.
+However, the latter was a little less effective in terms of convergence and the number of evaluations (not shown).
+The couples selection operator played no significant role in this application.

-As for crossover operators (Fig. \ref{fig:operator_crossover_score}), binary-like crossover (especially with two points of intersection, whether $\beta$ is shared or not) was a bit better than the others, especially in terms of convergence (not shown).
+As for the crossover operators (Fig. \ref{fig:operator_crossover_score}), binary-like crossover (especially with two points of intersection, whether $\beta$ is shared or not) performed slightly better than the others, especially in terms of convergence (not shown).

 \subsubsection{Mutation operator}